TinEye/tineye-services-nodejs/README.md

 ```
 # Testing
 Tests are written with mocha and stored in the tests folder

+Test must run on an empty collection of images

 To run the tests first install the dependencies
 ```shell